The normal Casimir force for lateral moving planes with isotropic conductivities: The Casimir energy of moving planes

-After the rotation of the contour to the imaginary axis, the two contributions survived \cite{Antezza:2023:Cfmg}.
-The first contribution with integration along the imaginary frequency $\omega = \ii \xi$ reads
+After the rotation of the contour to the imaginary axis, two contributions survive, which we refer to as $\mathcal{E}^\perp$ and $\mathcal{E}_\parallel$, corresponding to the normal (real) and parallel (imaginary) to the planes, respectively.
+The first contribution with integration along the imaginary frequency $\omega = \ii \xi$ is given by

 where $k_E = \sqrt{\xi^2 + k^2}$.
-The corresponding force is perpendicular to plane's as usual Casimir force.
-This expression may be simplified by using eigenvalues of matrix $\RC$ and represented as a sum of TE and TM contributions.
-The matrices $\rB'_1$ and $\rB_2$ are not commutate and therefore the eigenvalues of $\RC$ are not a product of the eigenvalues of $\rB'_1$ and $\rB_2$.
-The eigenvalues of $\RC$ may be found in closed but complicated forms \cite{Antezza:2023:Cfmg}, which correspond to the contributions of TM and TE modes separately.
-Instead of this approach, we use the expression for energy in the form \cite{Fialkovsky:2018:Qcrcs} directly via conductivity matrices $\etaB_i$
+The corresponding force is perpendicular to the planes, as in the usual Casimir force.
+This expression may be simplified by using eigenvalues of matrix $\RC$ and be represented as a sum of TE and TM contributions.
+The matrices $\rB'_1$ and $\rB_2$ do not commute (see below), and therefore the eigenvalues of $\RC$ are not a product of the eigenvalues of $\rB'_1$ and $\rB_2$.
+The eigenvalues of $\RC$ may be found in closed, albeit complicated, forms \cite{Antezza:2023:Cfmg}, which correspond to the contributions of TM and TE modes separately.
+Instead of this approach, we use the expression for energy in the form \cite{Fialkovsky:2018:Qcrcs} directly via the conductivity matrices $\etaB_i$